 How to Find Program Costs

 Find specific cost information for each program by locating your program of interest in our program search.
 Program fees are listed on this page for all programs except programs administered by a study abroad provider or another UW campus.
 For program fee information on study abroad provider and UW System programs, locate your program of interest in our program search, and then follow the link to program webpage on the study abroad provider or other UW campus's website.
-Please note that the following fees will also be billed to the student's UW-Whitewater account by the Center for Global Education:
+Please note that the following fees will also be billed to the student's UW-Whitewater account by the Office of Global Experiences:

 - $225 Application/Administration Fee

-- UW System CISI Insurance (unless this is billed to the student by another UW campus): $33/month
+- UW System CISI Insurance (unless this is billed to the student by another UW campus): $35/month

 Your program costs fall into two categories: those billed by UW-Whitewater to your student account through WINS ("billable costs") and those paid by you directly to entities other than UW-Whitewater ("non-billable costs").